We provide a supportive environment for volunteer counsellors as well as those who benefit from our services

 Become a Sue Lambert Trust counsellor and support people to heal, build resilience and move forward after the trauma of sexual abuse.

-You will work with us to support people who have experienced sexual assault or sexual abuse, including domestic abuse.
+You will work with us to support people who have experienced sexual assault, sexual abuse or sexual violence.

 Sue Lambert Trust provides a supportive, kind, environment for volunteer counsellors as well as our clients.